AI-Driven Stabilization in Power Grids through Controlling Line Admittances: Frequency Stabilization and Essential Placements

 \subsection{Optimal reduction of frequency fluctuations}

 The frequency dynamics of the power grid is described by the swing equation~\cite{alexander1986oscillatory,qiu2020swing}:

 where $m_i$ represents the inertia of the turbine in the bus $i=\{1,\dots,N\}$.
-Note that $m_i$ in the UK grid is highly heterogeneous due to the mixture of various generators. $\theta_i$ and $\dot{\theta}_i$ are the phase and angular velocity of the oscillator in the bus $i$; $\gamma_i$ is the damping coefficient; and $P_i$ is the power ($P_i>0$ for generators and $P_i<0$ for consumers), which must satisfy the balance condition $\sum_i P_i=0$.
-The coupling strength is composed of $K_{ij}=V_i V_j Y_{ij}$, where $V_i$ and $V_j$ are the voltages of the buses $i$ and $j$, which are set to 1 under the assumption that the system is limited to the high voltage AC level, and $Y_{ij}$ is the admittance of the transmission line between the buses $i$ and $j$. $Y_{ij}=0$ if buses $i$ and $j$ are not connected. $N=54$ and the total number of lines $L$ in the UK grid is 114.
-In the stable state, the system maintains a steady state with $\dot{\theta}_i = 0$.
+Note that $m_i$ in the UK grid is highly heterogeneous due to the composition of various generators. $\theta_i$ is the phase of oscillator $i$ and $\dot{\theta}_i$ is the angular velocity of the oscillator $i$, defined with respect to the rotating reference frame with the standard frequency (e.g., 50 Hz in the UK).
+So, $\dot{\theta}_i = 0$ in a stable state.; $\gamma_i$ is the damping coefficient; and $P_i$ is the power ($P_i>0$ for generators and $P_i<0$ for consumers), which must fulfill the balance condition $\sum_i P_i=0$.
+The coupling strength is composed of $K_{ij}=V_i V_j Y_{ij}$, where $V_i$ and $V_j$ are the voltages of the buses $i$ and $j$, which are set to 1 under the assumption that the system is limited to the high voltage AC level, and $Y_{ij}$ is the admittance of the transmission line between the buses $i$ and $j$. $Y_{ij}=0$ if buses $i$ and $j$ are not connected.
+The UK power grid system we consider is composed of $N=54$ and the total number of transmission lines $L$ is 114, which is reduced using the Kron reduction.

-To simulate a single transmission line fault between bus $u$ and $v$, we set $Y_{uv} = K_{uv}=0$.
+In this study, we focus on single-line fault scenarios, which are among the most common disturbances in real power systems and therefore provide a natural starting point for validating the control framework.
+To simulate transmission line fault between bus $u$ and $v$, we set $Y_{uv} = K_{uv}=0$.
 Due to the heterogeneity of buses, the complex grid topology, and their nonlinear dynamics [Eq.~\eqref{eq:swing}], each line fault results in highly disparate responses across the entire system.
-Therefore, we consider all single-line failure scenarios that do not disconnect the grid, and specifically, 105 lines for the UK grid.
+Therefore, we consider all single-line fault scenarios that do not disconnect the grid, and specifically, 105 lines for the UK grid.

 The frequency fluctuation triggered by a fault in line $\ell=(u,v)$ is measured as $\Xi^{(\ell)}$~\cite{lee2024reinforcement}: \begin{widetext}